asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-This is where function overloading comes in handy, we can declare multiple versions of the same function which help narrow the return type when calling directly.
+This is where function overloading comes in handy, we can declare multiple versions of the same function to help the Typescript type system narrow the return type.
 The caveat is that the actual implementation must contain the most permissive type which can accommodate any of the values also passed to the overloads.

 ```ts
 function add(x: number, y: number): number